-Both treatment plants purify water through a process of chemical treatment, settling, filtration and disinfection.
+The San Patricio MWD treatment plant purifies water through a process of chemical treatment, settling, filtration and disinfection.
 Water treatment chemicals are added to remove impurities, kill harmful bacteria, eliminate tastes and odors and help prevent tooth decay.
-The same quality drinking water is then delivered to all residential, commercial and industrial customers.
+That quality drinking water is then delivered to all residential, commercial and industrial customers.